marcos-quezada/t-ui_config/README.md

 This is a repository to share my theme for th android T-UI laucher, details:
 [T-UI Linux CLI Launcher Homepage](https://github.com/fAndreuzzi/TUI-ConsoleLauncher)

+**IMPORTANT NOTES!**

+- The display, model and font used in your phone, might get you a result different to the screenshot.
+- You will need to play around with the spacing, fonts and other variables to adjust to your device.
-Keep in mind that, to get a similar result as the one in the screenshot, **you must have the latest beta version**, which can be found in the previous link.
+- Keep in mind that, to get a similar result as the one in the screenshot, you must have the latest beta version, which can be found in the previous link.

 ![alt text][screenshot]